backupbrew/switchbrew/Capture services.md

 The type-0x46 buffer contains the RGBA8 image data.
-The type-0x6 buffer is a work buffer used for reading the entire AlbumFile, the buffer size must be at least the AlbumFile filesize.
+The type-0x6 buffer is a work buffer used for reading the entire AlbumFile, the buffer size must be at least the AlbumFile filesize (cleared before the cmd returns).

 ## LoadAlbumScreenShotThumbnailImageByAruid